-- Domain-based: users defined on a corporate server and accessed via LDAP. - Fiery-based: users defined on the Fiery server.
+- Domain-based: users defined on a corporate server and accessed via LDAP - Fiery-based: users defined on the Fiery server

-The Fiery server authorizes a users' actions based on their group membership.
-Each group is associated with a set of privileges (e.g., Print in B&W, Print in color or B&W), and the actions of group members are limited to those privileges.
+The Fiery server authorises a users' actions based on their group membership.
+Each group is associated with a set of privileges (e.g., print in grayscale, print in colour or grayscale), and the actions of group members are limited to those privileges.

-The Fiery Administrator can modify the privileges of any Fiery Group with the exception of the Administrator, Operator and Guest accounts.
+The Fiery Administrator can modify the privileges of any Fiery group with the exception of the Administrator, Operator and guest accounts.

-For this version of User Authentication, the different privilege levels that can be edited or selected for a group are as follows:
+For this version of user authentication, the different privilege levels that can be edited or selected for a group are as follows:

-- Print in B&W This privilege allows group members to print jobs on the Fiery server.
-If the user does not have the "Print in Color and B&W" privilege, the Fiery server forces the job to print in black and white (B&W). - Print in Color and B&W This privilege allows group members to print jobs on the Fiery server with full access to the color and grayscale printing capabilities of the Fiery servers.
-Without this or the Print in B&W privilege, the print job fails to print and users are not able to submit the job via FTP (color devices only). - Fiery Mailbox This privilege allows group members to have individual mailboxes.
+- Print in grayscale: This privilege allows group members to print jobs on the Fiery server.
+If the user does not have the "print in colour and grayscale" privilege, the Fiery server forces the job to print in grayscale. - Print in colour and grayscale: This privilege allows group members to print jobs on the Fiery server with full access to the colour and greyscale printing capabilities of the Fiery servers.
+Without this or the print in grayscale privilege, the print job fails to print and users are not able to submit the job via FTP (colour devices only). - Fiery mailbox: This privilege allows group members to have individual mailboxes.
 The Fiery server creates a mailbox based on the username with a mailbox privilege.
-Access to this mailbox is limited to users with the mailbox username/ password. - Calibration This privilege allows group members to perform color calibration. - Create Server Presets This privilege allows group members to create Server Presets in order to allow other Fiery users access to commonly used Job Presets. - Manage Workflows This privilege allows group members to create, publish or edit Virtual Printers.
+Access to this mailbox is limited to users with the mailbox username/ password. - Calibration: This privilege allows group members to perform colour calibration. - Create server presets: This privilege allows group members to create server presets in order to allow other Fiery users access to commonly used job presets.

+• Manage workflows: This privilege allows group members to create, publish or edit virtual printers.

-Note: User Authentication replaces Member Printing/Group Printing features.
+Note: User authentication replaces member printing/ group printing features.

-4.2 Fiery Software Authentication
+4.2 Fiery software authentication

-The Fiery server defines Administrator, Operator and Guest users.
+The Fiery server defines Administrator and Operator users.
 These users are specific to the Fiery software and are not related to Windows-defined users or roles.
 It is recommended that Administrators require passwords to access the Fiery server.
 Additionally, EFI recommends that the Administrator change the default password to meet the end user's security requirements.